 We have also been growing the percentage of our customer orders that are shipped from our CastleGate warehouses over the last several years.
 This is facilitated by our CastleGate Forwarding services, offering inbound freight, drayage and ocean services for suppliers sending products from Asia with direct delivery to CastleGate locations.
 The majority of large parcel items are delivered to the customer through our WDN, which includes consolidation centers, cross docks and last mile delivery facilities.
-For smaller items, we partner with carriers to handle the delivery to the customer.
-We believe that our proprietary logistics network has and will continue to help drive incremental sales by delighting our customers with faster delivery times and a better home delivery experience.
-Over time we believe this network will also lower our costs per order by reducing damage rates and leveraging economies of scale in transportation.
+We believe that our proprietary logistics network has and will continue to help drive incremental sales by delighting our customers with faster delivery times, lower prices and a better home delivery experience.